List of Merlin characters: Arthur Pendragon

 The third season opened with Arthur and Merlin embarking on various missions to find the missing Morgana.
-They found her after repulsing an attack by raiders and returned her to Camelot.
-Arthur was visibly relieved to have her home again, even hugging her, but remained unaware that in the year that she had been gone, Morgana had switched sides and was allied with Morgause to bring down Uther and Camelot.
-He did not discover her true allegiances, or the fact that she was actually his half-sister, until the penultimate episode, "The Coming of Arthur, Part One".
+After repulsing an attack by raiders, they found her and returned her to Camelot.
+Arthur was visibly relieved to have her home again, even hugging her, but remained unaware that in the year she had been gone, Morgana had switched sides and allied with Morgause to bring down Uther and Camelot.
+He did not discover her true allegiances or the fact that she was his half-sister until the penultimate episode, "The Coming of Arthur, Part One."
 Arthur's relationship with Gwen continued to develop over the third series as well.
-In the episode "The Castle of Fyrien", when she was faced with the decision of having to trade Arthur for her brother, Elyan, who had been kidnapped by Morgause and Cenred, Arthur set out to help her rescue him along with Merlin and Morgana, the latter of whom was actually in on the plan.
-Later, in the episode, "Queen of Hearts", Arthur stated that he would give up his right to the throne of Camelot for her after Gwen was framed by Morgana for witchcraft.
-He was visibly devastated when Uther sentenced her death, but after Gwen was saved by Merlin disguised as an old sorcerer who took responsibility for a poultice planted in Arthur's bed, Arthur and Gwen agreed to keep their relationship secret for the moment.
-By the end of the season, though, Arthur decided to throw caution to the wind, even kissing her in front of others on more than one occasion in "The Coming of Arthur, Part Two".
+In the episode "The Castle of Fyrien," when she was faced with the decision of having to trade Arthur for her brother, Elyan, whom Morgause and Cenred had kidnaped, Arthur set out to help her rescue him along with Merlin and Morgana, the latter of whom was actually in on the plan.
+Later, in the episode "Queen of Hearts," Arthur stated that he would give up his right to the throne of Camelot for her after Morgana framed Gwen for witchcraft.
+He was visibly devastated when Uther sentenced her to death.
+But, after Gwen was saved by Merlin disguised as an old sorcerer who took responsibility for a poultice planted in Arthur's bed, Arthur and Gwen agreed to keep their relationship secret for the moment.
+By the end of the season, though, Arthur decided to throw caution to the wind, even kissing her in front of others on more than one occasion in "The Coming of Arthur, Part Two."
 Arthur also spent part of the third season being targeted for assassination at Morgana's hands.
-After she discovered that she was his half-sister in "The Crystal Cave", Morgana sought on numerous occasions to have him killed to clear her path to the throne.
-In addition to the events of "The Castle of Fyrien", Morgana gave Arthur a phoenix bracelet in "The Eye of the Phoenix" which would sap him of his life while he was on a quest to prove his right to Camelot's throne by fetching the Fisher King's trident.
-In each of these situations, Merlin was able to save Arthur, and was even aided by Gawain during the incident in "The Eye of the Phoenix".
-In the next-to-last episode, "The Coming of Arthur, Part One", Arthur was sent on a mission to retrieve the Cup of Life from the Druids, unaware that Morgana and Morgause also sought it to use against Camelot.
-He and Merlin (and Gawain, who joined them later) briefly gained the Cup, but it was taken from them while they fled from Cenred's men.
+After discovering that she was his half-sister in "The Crystal Cave," Morgana sought to have him killed on numerous occasions to clear her path to the throne.
+In addition to the events of "The Castle of Fyrien," Morgana gave Arthur a phoenix bracelet in "The Eye of the Phoenix," which would sap him of his life while he was on a quest to prove his right to Camelot's throne by fetching the Fisher King's trident.
+In each of these situations, Merlin can save Arthur and is even aided by Gwaine during the incident in "The Eye of the Phoenix."
+In the next-to-last episode, "The Coming of Arthur, Part One," Arthur is sent on a mission to retrieve the Cup of Life from the Druids, unaware that Morgana and Morgause also sought it to use against Camelot.
+He and Merlin (and Gwaine, who joined them later) briefly gained the Cup, but it was taken from them while they fled from Cenred's men.
 By the time they returned to Camelot, Morgause had already utilised the Cup's power to make Cenred's army immortal and had taken command of it to storm the kingdom.
-Arthur and Merlin were then forced to watch as Morgause stripped Uther of his crown and throne and as Morgana declared herself Uther's daughter and Queen of Camelot.
-By the events of "The Coming of Arthur, Part Two", Arthur had lost faith in himself and was devastated by Morgana's betrayal.
+Arthur and Merlin were then forced to watch as Morgause stripped Uther of his crown and throne, and Morgana declared herself Uther's daughter and Queen of Camelot.
+By the events of "The Coming of Arthur, Part Two," Arthur had lost faith in himself and was devastated by Morgana's betrayal.
 It took much cajoling from Merlin to lift his spirits and encourage him to stand up to Morgana.
 When Arthur and his group were reunited with Gwen and Leon and rescued by Lancelot and his friend, Percival, they retreated to a castle once owned by the old kings of Camelot.
-It was there that Arthur knighted Lancelot, Gawain, Elyan, and Percival on the eve of their attempt to reclaim Camelot and rescue Uther.
-The following day, Arthur led his small band into the dungeons and fought fiercely against Morgana's immortal soldiers, holding them off until Merlin was able to destroy them by emptying the Cup of Life of the blood it held.
+It was there that Arthur knighted Lancelot, Gwaine, Elyan, and Percival on the eve of their attempt to reclaim Camelot and rescue Uther.
+The following day, Arthur led his small band into the dungeons.
+He fought fiercely against Morgana's immortal soldiers, holding them off until Merlin destroyed them by emptying the Cup of Life of the blood it held.
 The aftermath of Morgana's occupation left Uther devastated and Arthur in charge for the foreseeable future.